nwnichols02/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+It takes place when the anonymous function is invoked.
+Because that function is reaching out to the outer function to get the value.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The 'Dan rolled a' is always the same.
+However, the number that he rolls is always random.
 c.
 What is the lexical scope of `newRoll`?
+newRoll only exists inside of the anonymous function.

 ### Task 3 - Stretch Goals